Abd Allah ibn Mu'awiya: Rebellion and death

 In October 744, Ibn Mu'awiya and his followers rebelled in Kufa, and joined by other Alid sympathizers (especially Zaydis), took control of the city and expelled its governor.
 The reaction of the governor of Iraq, Abd Allah ibn Umar ibn Abd al-Aziz, however, was swift, and he marched on Kufa.
 Most of the citizens deserted the Alid cause, but the Zaydi contingent fought with enough determination to allow Ibn Mu'awiya to withdraw from Kufa, first to al-Mada'in and thence to Jibal.

 Despite his defeat at Kufa, volunteers opposed to the Umayyad regime continued to flock to his banner, including remnants of the Kharijites defeated by Caliph Marwan II and some Abbasid followers.
 Taking advantage of the turmoils of the Third Fitna and the burgeoning Abbasid Revolution in Khurasan, which debilitated the Umayyad government, he managed to extend his control over large parts of Persia, including most of Jibal, Ahvaz, Fars and Kerman.
 He established his residence first at Isfahan and then at Istakhr.
+Capitalizing on this territorial expansion, he placed his family members in charge of core districts, appointing his brother Hasan as governor of Istakhr, Yazid over Shiraz, Ali over Kerman, and Salih over Qom and its surrounding districts.

 Finally, Marwan II dispatched an army under Amir ibn Dubara against Ibn Mu'awiya.
 The Alid's forces were utterly defeated at Marw al-Shadhan in 747, and his rule over Persia collapsed.
 Ibn Mu'awiya himself managed to flee to Khurasan, where the Abbasid leader Abu Muslim executed him.

 Some of his followers refused to believe his death, and believed that he would return as the mahdi, forming the sect known as the "Janahiyya".
 Others, the so-called "Harithites", believed that he was reincarnated in the person of Ishaq ibn Zayd ibn al-Harith al-Ansari.